API Reference

 }

-If you're building a SaaS product with many end-users, you need each user's memories to be completely private.
+If you're building a SaaS product with many end-users, you need each end-user's memories to be completely private from one another.
 Memory Layer handles this with a single field: external_user_id.

 ❌ Without external_user_id

-All memories for all users are pooled together.
-A search for one user could return memories from another user.
+All memories under your API key are pooled together.
+A search for one end-user could return another end-user's memories.

 ✅ With external_user_id

-Each user's memories are stored and searched in complete isolation.
-One API key serves millions of users safely.
+Each end-user's memories are stored and searched in complete isolation.
+One API key safely serves millions of end-users.

 How it works

-You use one API key for your entire app.
-Every API call includes external_user_id set to your own user's ID (UUID, email, or any unique string).
+You use one API key for your entire app — it identifies your account.
+Every call passes external_user_id set to your own user's ID (UUID, email, or any unique string).
 Memory Layer stores and retrieves memories scoped to that ID — zero cross-user leakage.

 javascript